corydozen/serverless-cdk-cicd/04/README.md

 Since there are security changes in our deployment, you will be given an "Are you sure?" prompt that will look something like this:
 ![Are you sure?](../images/17_Console_Are_You_Sure.png)

+Or you can add the `--require-approval never` parameter, and the CDK will forego this check.

 Also, if you get an error that looks something like this
 ![Console Bootstrap Error](../images/18_Console_Bootstrap_Error.png)